kumohakasemk9/mugen-toolchain-linuxpython/readme.md

 imagefilename
 group# image# x y[ shared]
 ```
-repeat those lines for all images
+repeat those lines for all images and please save it as `filelist`
+in same directory that has images
 meanings are
 - imagefilename: image file name
 - group#: group number